matthewkrausse/parsons-prefect-dbt-cloud-tutorial/README.md

 - **GitHub Secrets:** In your GitHub repository, go to `Settings > Secrets and variables > Actions`.
 Create the following **Repository Secrets**:
   - `GCP_PROJECT_ID`: Your Google Cloud Project ID.
-  - `GCP_SA_KEY`: The _entire content_ of your downloaded GCP service account JSON key file.
+  - `GOOGLE_APPLICATION_CREDENTIALS`: The _entire content_ of your downloaded GCP service account JSON key file.
+(Used to push to Google Artifact Registry or interact with GCP)
   - `PREFECT_API_KEY`: Your Prefect Cloud API key.
   - `PREFECT_API_URL`: Your Prefect Cloud workspace API URL.
-  - `GOOGLE_CREDENTIALS_DOCKER`: The _entire content_ of your downloaded GCP service account JSON key file (again, often needed specifically for Docker builds within Actions to push to Google Artifact Registry or interact with GCP). _Verify if this duplicate is truly necessary based on your `deploy_flow.yaml` workflow._
   - `GAR_LOCATION`: The location of your Artifact Registry repo (e.g., `us-central1`).
   - `GAR_REPOSITORY`: The name of your Artifact Registry repo (e.g., `my-pipelines-repo`).
+  - `IMAGE_NAME`: The name of your Docker Image
 - **Branching Strategy:** The CI/CD is often configured to trigger on specific branches (e.g., `dev`, `main`).
 Ensure your branching strategy aligns with the triggers in `.github/workflows/*.yaml`.
 The example suggests creating a `dev` branch and opening a Pull Request.

 **12. Deploy to Prefect Cloud via CI/CD:**